frigidev/leste-telecom-desafio/doc/README.md

     - **page**: Contains contact's page component, where all reusable components are rendered.
 - **lib**: Utility function of ContactsAPI, that handles communication with the external API granted for the challenge.
 Data is persisted in localstorage.
 - **app**: Holds configuration files and application-specific components, including layout, app and globals.
-- **context**: Manages global application state using the ContactContext, simplifying the access and the data manipulation in different parts of the app.
+- **store**: Manages the global state of the app by the ContactStore, simplifying the access and the manipulation of data in different parts of the app, and optimizing the API consumption with the localstorage for the CRUD realization.

 ### Application Features